josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Tasks to complete_:

-- Navigate to the AdventureWorks README page (<https://github.com/ZoinerTejada/mcw-big-data-and-visualization/blob/master/AdventureWorksTravel/README.md>), and deploy a web app to Azure using an ARM template.
+- Navigate to the AdventureWorks README page (<https://github.com/ZoinerTejada/mcw-big-data-and-visualization/blob/master/AdventureWorksTravel/README.md>), and deploy a web app to Azure using an ARM template

-- Provide your ML API details, which was captured during the Machine Learning model deployment exercise.
+- Provide your ML API details, which was captured during the Machine Learning model deployment exercise

-- Enter your DarkSky API key as part of the deployment process.
+- Enter your DarkSky API key as part of the deployment process

 _Exit criteria_:

-- You are able to successfully navigate to the deployed web app, and test various airport connections to view weather and delay prediction details.
+- You are able to successfully navigate to the deployed web app, and test various airport connections to view weather and delay prediction details

 ## After the hands-on lab